mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2/part2.md

 If you're reading this and you're in high school or even midde school that's awesome you're so far ahead!
 If not, don't feel disadvantaged, you're the norm!
 Probably around 95% of EE students don't have any prior EE experience and it's definitely not expected of you, no one will mark you down for not having prior experience.

-The previous section "To Underclassmen" went over *why* you should start early, now the rest of this will detail *what* you can do.
+The previous section "Finding the Motivation" went over *why* you should start early, now the rest of this will detail *what* you can do.

 ## Projects

+I'll go over a lot more on projects later, but they're also super important to land the top internships and stand out from the crowd.
+If there's anything you get out of these posts, it's to start early and work on projects.
+Arduino is a great start even for middle schoolers and will often prompt more complex projects.
+Getting started early gives you more time to build more awesome projects and develop your skillset but also gives you time to focus on more time-critical components of the application process like applying.

 ## Apply Early